-Jade Empire: Special Edition review
+Jade Empire Special Edition [MAC] full review

 Bioware has a long history of bringing thrilling fantasy-based role playing games to life with titles like Neverwinter Nights and Baldur’s Gate.
 The company has made its bones by closely adhering to real Advanced Dungeons & Dragons rules, creating a “legitimate” role playing game (RPG) experience that still has all the thrills and action of a computer game.
 They also thrilled Star Wars gamers with Star Wars: Knights of the Old Republic.

 Jade Empire: Special Edition, a game that originated on the Xbox, made its way to the PC in 2007 and finally ended up on the Mac this past summer, is most definitely a Bioware game.
 The game is inspired by Asian history and mythology, and while it feels a bit hackneyed at times, it’s still an engaging and fun romp that might merit your attention.
 And while it’s been stripped down compared to an “official” D&D game, it’s still very much an RPG.

 You start out as the promising apprentice to a wizened old martial arts master (really, who doesn’t these days), and you find yourself thrust into the limelight as you defend your town against invaders, thus setting off a cascade of story elements that peel apart much of the convoluted (and alternately funny, sad, adventurous and heroic) plot devices you’ve seen in countless Hong Kong martial arts epics over the years.